Overview and FAQ

 The Sustainability in the Urban Environment Masters program draws upon emerging approaches in the disciplines of architecture, engineering, science, and social sciences.
 It aims to prepare students to devise new generations of buildings, urban infrastructure, and open spaces while considering rapid urbanization, climate change, resource limitations, and potential environmental degradation.
 Graduates also develop leadership and teamwork skills that give them an advantage in diverse professional settings that demand collaboration among teams of scientists, engineers, architects, and policymakers.
 A profile of the program, (Sustainability and the City), provides a more in-depth program overview.
 A recorded online information session with complete Program information can be viewed here.
+The Program is 30 total credits (10 classes) and the degree is a Master of Science.
 See what alumni, current students, and faculty are up to on our Program Blog: Sustainability and the City.

 To Meet Long-Term Needs